Jul 26, 2024 | Pub Crawl Budapest

 Formal Attire

-• Attending a gala or formal event
+• Participating in a gala or other big event

-• Dining at a high-end restaurant
+• Going to a first-class restaurant

-• Visiting the opera or ballet
+• Going to the opera or ballet

 Essential Tips